programmfabrik/fylr-gitbook/for-system-administrators/migration/backup.md

 ---
 description: >-
-  This page descibes the process of creating a local backup (JSON payloads) from a source instance using the API.
+  This page describes the process of creating a local backup of JSON payloads from a source instance
 ---

-# Backup
+# Create payloads (`fylr backup`)

 The `fylr backup` command performs `GET` requests to the API of the source instance, until all relevant base types and records are retrieved and stored in local files.